The Finest Permit Fishing Destination in the Seychelles

 Luggage Weight Restrictions for Inter-Island Flights

-IDC (the opertors of the inner-island flight in the Seychelles) enforces a 15 kilograms (33 pounds) main luggage and 5 kilograms (11 pounds) hand luggage rule for all passengers boarding the IDC aircrafts to Alphonse Island or Desroches.
+IDC (the operators of the inner-island flight in the Seychelles) enforces a 15 kilograms (33 pounds) main luggage and 5 kilograms (11 pounds) hand luggage rule for all passengers boarding the IDC aircraft to Alphonse Island or Desroches.
 Passengers that fail to comply with the restrictions will be instructed to unpack their overweight luggage and will have to leave the unpacked goods in Mahe at their expense.
-Please be aware that there is not an option to pay ‘overweight’ baggage fees, as the aircrafts can only carry so much cargo.
+Please be aware that there is not an option to pay ‘overweight’ baggage fees, as the aircraft can only carry so much cargo.

 General Fishing Information